 Equatorial waves and their associated tropical convection are fundamental components of the tropical climate system.
-Understanding the impact of ENSO on equatorial waves is important for the improvement of weather forecasting in the tropics and the extratropics on time scales beyond a few days, and is also likely to be crucial for climate prediction (e.g., Lin et al. 2006; Ringer et al. 2006; Yang et al. 2009).
+Understanding the impact of El Niño/Southern Oscillation (ENSO) on equatorial waves is important for the improvement of weather forecasting in the Tropics and the extratropics on time-scales beyond a few days, and is also likely to be crucial for climate prediction (e.g. Lin et al., 2006; Ringer et al., 2006; Yang et al., 2009).
 However, there have been few relevant observational studies, and theoretical understanding is limited.
-Yang and Hoskins (2013) have shown the sensitivity of equatorial Kelvin waves, in the domain of zonal wavenumbers 2-10 and periods 2-30 days, and their associated convection over the central-eastern Pacific to ENSO variations.
+Yang and Hoskins (2013) have shown the sensitivity of equatorial Kelvin waves, in the domain of zonal wave-numbers 2-10 and periods 2-30 days, and their associated convection over the central-eastern Pacific, to ENSO variations.
 El Niño (EN) events enhance, and La Niña (LN) events suppress the variability of upper tropospheric Kelvin waves and their associated convection, in both extended boreal winter and summer seasons.

-One of the two major aims of this paper is to document and examine the impact of ENSO on the behaviour of the other, rotationally dominated, gravest waves in this wavenumber-frequency domain, the Westward Mixed Rossby-Gravity wave (WMRG) and the First Rossby (R1) wave.
+One of the two major aims of this article is to document and examine the impact of ENSO on the behaviour of the other, rotationally dominated, gravest waves in this wave-number-frequency domain, the Westward Mixed Rossby-Gravity wave (WMRG) and the First Rossby (R1) wave.

-A major context of this paper is the understanding of the impact of zonal variations of the ambient flow on equatorial waves.
-A number of observational and theoretical studies have shown that the ambient zonal flow significantly affects equatorial wave behaviour (e.g., Webster and Holton, 1982; Webster and Chang 1988; Zhang 1993; Tomas and Webster 1994; Chang and Webster 1995; Matthews and Kiladis 1999; Hoskins and Yang 2000; Yang et al. 2007a, b, c, 2011, 2012; Yang and Hoskins 2013; Dias and Kiladis 2014).
-In Hoskins and Yang (2016, hereafter HY16) the theory for 1-D propagation in a longitudinally varying zonal flow has been developed.
+A major context of this article is the understanding of the impact of zonal variations of the ambient flow on equatorial waves.
+A number of observational and theoretical studies have shown that the ambient zonal flow significantly affects equatorial wave behaviour (e.g. Webster and Holton, 1982; Webster and Chang, 1988; Zhang, 1993; Tomas and Webster, 1994; Chang and Webster, 1995; Matthews and Kiladis, 1999; Hoskins and Yang, 2000; Yang et al., 2007a, 2007b, 2007c, 2011, 2012; Yang and Hoskins, 2013; Dias and Kiladis, 2014).
+In Hoskins and Yang (2016, hereafter HY16) the theory for one-dimensional (1-D) propagation in a longitudinally varying zonal flow has been developed.
 It has then been applied, using the climatological upper tropospheric equatorial zonal wind, U, as the background flow, to examine to what extent 1-D equatorial propagation can explain the observed climatological distribution of the gravest equatorial waves.
-The theory gives that the energy and zonal wavenumber of Kelvin waves will vary in longitude in the opposite sense to U, with maxima occurring in minima in U. This accords well with the observed distribution of Kelvin waves.
-However in YH 16 the observed Boreal winter distributions of the WMRG and R1 waves show maxima in the strong westerlies in the Western Hemisphere which are not consistent with the dominance of 1-D equatorial propagation of free waves in the climatological flow.
+The theory gives that the energy and zonal wave number of Kelvin waves will vary in longitude in the opposite sense to U, with maxima occurring in minima in U. This accords well with the observed distribution of Kelvin waves.
+However, in HY16 the observed boreal winter distributions of the WMRG and R1 waves show maxima in the strong westerlies in the Western Hemisphere, which are not consistent with the dominance of 1-D equatorial propagation of free waves in the climatological flow.